 In order to build a bigger, stronger, and more muscular upper body, you have to start to focus on planning your upper body workout around chin-ups and dips.

 Gymnasts, who sport the best all-around upper bodies perform all of their upper body training on the bars and the rings.
 There are zero machines in the gymnasts routine.

-Gymnasts have supremely muscular pecs, backs, and arms.
+Gymnasts are lean (diet) and have supremely muscular pecs, backs, and arms.
 Yes, they have big, muscular arms without performing machine curls!

 Back To The Basics